jeaye/nixos-in-place/README.md

   test on several distros
-  list out the dependencies for each distro allow specifying the working dir; go to /tmp, by default add grub entry to boot previous distro (after stage2)
+  list out the dependencies for each distro allow specifying the working dir; go to /tmp, by default add grub entry to boot previous distro (before stage2)